 Areas of Interest

-The mission of the FY19 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
-Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care.
-Therefore, applications are required to address one or more of the following FY19 PCRP Overarching Challenges:
+The mission of the FY20 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
+Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care, with an emphasis on investing in research that will benefit patients diagnosed with lethal prostate cancer or improve quality of life for men diagnosed with this disease.
+Therefore, applications are required to address one or more of the following FY20 PCRP Overarching Challenges:

 • Improve the quality of life for survivors of prostate cancer